bob448/roblox-reflect/README.md

 ## This was made with [dump-roblox-api](https://github.com/bob448/dump-roblox-api)

 ## How to setup:
-Copy and paste Reflect.lua into a ModuleScript.
+Copy and paste Reflect.lua into a ModuleScript
 You should preferably name it "Reflect" or something similar.

 ![Creation example](assets/creation.gif)